 Criminologists and other social science professionals have helped develop policies and procedures for communities and police departments across the country and around the world.
-They have instituted concepts such as community-oriented policing, predictive policing and environmental criminology.
+They've instituted concepts such as community-oriented policing, predictive policing, and environmental criminology.

 Careers in Criminal Justice

 Criminology careers are often associated with jobs in the criminal justice arena as well.
 Criminal justice is the practical application of criminology in society.
 The three main components of the criminal justice system are law enforcement, courts, and corrections or punishment.

 Some of the career options within this area include police officers, detectives, and criminal investigators.
 They're on the streets and at crime scenes.
 Corrections officers work in prisons and institutions, while probation and community control officers typically deal with postconviction and postrelease criminals and their communities.
 A police dispatcher guides calls for help and facilitates responses.

 These positions can reach to the federal level, such as FBI and Secret Service special agents, U.S. Border Patrol agents, U.S. Immigration and Customs Enforcement agents, Naval Criminal Investigation Services agents, Drug Enforcement Administration agents, and U.S. Marshals.

 Careers in Forensic Science